Acer Aspire One A150X

 - Great picture quality

-- Hard drive is actually up to the job unlike some other netbooks
+- The hard drive is actually up to the job unlike some other netbooks

 - Build quality